VanzT/PicoCalc-Toys/README.md

 V16N36 - Apollo 11 landing simulation (requires the a11_descent.flac file to be
 in the same location as the .bas file)

+fire.bas - for the 8 LED strip and on-screen visualizations of fire.
+Something for a cold winter night to make you feel cozy.
+Or just zone out to.

 ghost.bas - shove a wire in GPIO28 and detect 'ghosts'!
 Just a dumb program that reads from analog input 28 that isn't grounded.
 Meaning, it is reading ambient electrical energy around the device.
 Press 1 or 2 to switch between different